Your most important relationship as an entrepreneur isn’t with your investors, your partner, your customers or your spouse—it’s with time.

 It wasn’t always that way.
 For years, I felt like I was in a whirlwind.
 When I launched my company, I literally felt like my life was out of control.
-We all have impossibly long to-do lists and there are never enough hours in the day.
+We all have impossibly long to-do lists and there are never enough hours in the day to complete them.

 I’m sure you know the feeling.
-It’s not just that the days flew by.
-That was the good part.
+It’s not just that the days flew by—that was the good part.
 The problem was I felt like I wasn’t getting anything accomplished.
-So many things demanded my attention; there were so many fires to put out.
+So many things demanded my attention, and there were always so many fires to put out.
 I felt like I was running in circles.

 I spent all day telling myself, “I don’t have time,” and I started to believe it.
 You probably do the same thing.

-I wasn’t running a business; the business was running me—ragged.
-I was so busy whipping myself into a frenzy over how little time I had, I spent all day racing around, trying to jam everything in.
+I wasn’t running a business, the business was running me—ragged.
+I was so busy whipping myself into a frenzy over how little time I had that I spent all day racing around, trying to jam everything in.
 I kept wishing for more hours in a day, and then, it finally dawned on me—it’s not going to happen.
 I can’t change how much time I have; I can only change my relationship to it.
-The first step to changing your relationship with time is to change how you think about time.
+And to change your relationship with time, you first have to change how you think about time.

-Step 2 Recognize that everything you’ve ever needed to get done, you have.
+Recognize that everything you’ve ever needed to get done, you have.
 When’s the last time you ever actually missed out on something because you ran out of time?
-Every term paper you waited until the last minute to write, you actually got done; you just pulled an all-nighter to do it.
+Every term paper you waited until the last minute to write, you actually got done—you just pulled an all-nighter to do it.
 Every big presentation, pitch or bid got done—in exactly the amount of time you had.

 I’ve come to realize that the amount of time each task takes is exactly the same as the amount of time I have to get it done in.
 You actually do have time when you need it—plenty of it.
 You are just so busy rushing to keep up that you don’t think you do.

-Step 3 Accept that the problem isn’t time.
+Accept that the problem isn’t time.
 The problem lies in your priorities and your habit of turning everything into an emergency.
-The answer isn’t more hours in a day; the answer is exerting power over your to-do list and focusing on what is actually important.
-Most of what’s on your plate can wait—an hour, a day, a week, a month or even a year.
+The answer isn’t more hours in a day, the answer is exerting power over your to-do list and focusing on what is actually important.
+Most of what’s on your plate can wait an hour, a day, a week, a month or even a year.